Generic name: lacosamide

 When using VIMPAT oral solution, it is recommended that a calibrated measuring device be obtained and used.
 A household teaspoon or tablespoon is not an adequate measuring device.
 Healthcare providers should recommend a device that can measure and deliver the prescribed dose accurately, and provide instructions for measuring the dosage.

 VIMPAT can be initiated with either oral or intravenous administration.
 The initial dose should be 50 mg twice daily (100 mg per day).
-VIMPAT can be increased at weekly intervals by 100 mg/day given as two divided doses up to the recommended maintenance dose of 200 to 400 mg/day, based on individual patient response and tolerability.
-In clinical trials, the 600 mg daily dose was not more effective than the 400 mg daily dose, and was associated with a substantially higher rate of adverse reactions. [see Clinical Studies (14.1)]
+Based on individual patient response and tolerability, the dose can be increased at weekly intervals by 100 mg per day given as two divided doses.
+The recommended maintenance dose is 200 mg to 400 mg/day, given as two divided doses.
+In clinical trials, the 600 mg daily dose was not more effective than the 400 mg daily dose, and was associated with a substantially higher rate of adverse reactions.
+[See Clinical Studies (14.1)]

 Switching from Oral to Intravenous Dosing